 Primary sources are resources that were first-hand created in a given period of time and never undergone any kind of editing or distortion.
 These sources are multimodal and they come in different forms.
-They can be artifacts, documents, pictures, recordings, essays, photographs, maps...etc.
-Now with the globalization of knowledge and the pervasive use of digital media, primary sources become accessible to everybody with an internet connection.
-However, the search for these materials is akin to a scavenger hunt and hence the importance of having a handy list such as the one below to keep for rainy days.
+They can be artifacts, documents, pictures, video and/or audio recordings, essays, photographs, maps…etc. There are several online platforms where you can search for and access primary source documents to use with your students in class.

-The Library of Congress offers classroom materials and professional development to help teachers effectively use primary sources from the Library's vast digital collections in their teaching.
-Find Library of Congress lesson plans and more that meet Common Core standards, state content standards, and the standards of national organizations.
+The Library of Congress offers classroom materials and professional development to help teachers effectively use primary sources in their teaching.
+Also, Library of Congress provides lesson plans that meet Common Core standards, state content standards, and the standards of national organizations.

 2- Primary Source Nexus

-Funded by a grant from the Library of Congress PSN provides no-cost teacher professional development to help K-12 educators provide high-quality classroom instruction using the millions of digitized primary sources available from www.loc.gov.
+Funded by a grant from the Library of Congress PSN provides access to thousands of digitized primary sources available from www.loc.gov.

 This websites offers collections of primary resources compatible with the Common Core State Standards — historical documents, literary texts, and works of art — thematically organized with notes and discussion questions.

-Search America's historic newspaper pages from 1836-1922 or use the U.S. Newspaper Directory to find information about American newspapers published between 1690-present.
-Chronicling America is sponsored jointly by the National Endowment for the Humanities and the Library of Congress
+Search America’s historic newspapers covering from 1836-1922 or use the U.S. Newspaper Directory to find information about American newspapers published between 1690-present.
+Chronicling America is sponsored jointly by the National Endowment for the Humanities and the Library of Congress.

 5- Docs Teach

 DocsTeach provides thousands of primary source documents that span the course of American history.
 Use the search functionality to find document-based activities to use in your class.
 You can search by keyword and further refine your search by historical era and document type.